kekkokalko/Homework2/README.md

 # Homework2
-Workbook concerning: interpolation and approximation with least squares.
+Matlab workbook concerning: interpolation and approximation with least squares.

 This is the second part of a project implemented in Matlab.
 The first part is called "Homework1".